smoeding/puppet-bind/REFERENCE.md

 on the server.
 Otherwise the array should contain individual `grant` or `deny` rules.

-The zone file can not be managed by Puppet (the parameters source or content are not allowed) for a dynamic zone.
+The zone file content can not be managed by Puppet for a dynamic zone.
+If the parameters `source` or `content` are set, the zone file will only be created by Puppet initially if it does not exist.
+An existing zone file will not be overwritten by Puppet.

 Default value: `[]`